-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Denton is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Denton is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Denton is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Denton who work in office and administrative support (13.37%), sales jobs (11.42%), and teaching (10.94%).

 Also of interest is that Denton has more people living here who work in computers and math than 95% of the places in the US.

 Denton is a nice balance between life in a moderately big city and the interesting diversions and culture that come from having a big college student population.
 The thousands of students who arrive on campus every fall will find that Denton has plenty of amenities and opportunities for them, while residents of Denton enjoy the lectures, music, art, and economic trickle-down that colleges typically provide.
 "Town and Gown" complement each other in Denton.